Radial tree

 A radial tree, or radial map, is a method of displaying a tree structure (e.g., a tree data structure) in a way that expands outwards, radially.
-It is one of many ways to visually display a tree, with examples extending back to the early 20th century.
+It is one of many ways to visually display a tree, with examples dating back to the early 20th century.
 In use, it is a type of information graphic.

 Basic layout

 The overall distance "d" is the distance between levels of the graph.
 It is chosen so that the overall layout will fit within a screen.
 Layouts are generated by working outward from the center, root.
 The first level is a special case because all the nodes have the same parent.
 The nodes for level 1 can be distributed evenly, or weighted depending on the number of children they have.
 For subsequent levels, the children are positioned within sectors of the remaining space, so that child nodes of one parent do not overlap with others.

-There are many extensions to this algorithm to create more visually balanced layouts, to allow a user to navigate from node to node (changing the center), or accommodate node labels and mix force-directed layouts with radial layouts.
+There are many extensions to this algorithm to create more visually balanced layouts, to allow users to navigate from node to node (changing the center), or accommodate node labels and combine force-directed layouts with radial layouts.